ramiisinportland/week-2-project/README.md

 ## Description

-_{This is a programming language suggester that recommends a programing language to learn first for future coders.}_
+_This is a programming language suggester that recommends a programing language to learn first for future coders._

 ## Setup/Installation Requirements